 - Once the long-slated West Kowloon Cultural District is completed, the area will become the city’s prime arts and culture hub

-The old district of North Point is not a traditional expatriate destination, but there’s no denying its unique local character and its convenience: businesses continue to relocate here, and it’s close to Central.
+The old district of North Point is not a traditional choice for expats living in Hong Kong, but there’s no denying its unique local character and its convenience: businesses continue to relocate here, and it’s close to Central.